Corbie’s Wayback Machine: Trying To Save What Cannot Be Saved

 1850s-1860s Alabama.
 You were a quadroon house slave that became Harold’s mistress.
 You were exceptionally intelligent and had been taught to read and write by Harold’s wife in order to help with the household books.
 The wife died in childbirth and you helped rear their daughter.
 It was very much the kind of relationship that was “hidden in plain sight.”
 The War intervened.
 Harold was too old to fight, and had lost a leg in a farming accident.
 Through your patient explanations, and his dreams of vengeful angels, he finally realized that slavery was “wrong to the soul,” and the two of you became part of the Underground Railroad.
 When it was your time to go, he allowed you to leave, even though he knew it would “mean that I follow you on angel wings not long after.”
 You made it to Canada; he died within a month of your leaving.
 You married there, and named your first freeborn child after him.

 18th century New England: You and Harold were long time neighbors, both intellectuals that would later be termed “Boston Brahmin types.”
 You married locally, while he moved to Philadelphia.
 Your husband was less enlightened in terms of women’s intelligence and education, and so you kept up a thirty-year correspondence with your friend (who also married elsewhere), discussing religion, philosophy, art, and social values.
 The correspondence stopped when the Revolutionary War broke out.
 You were firmly on the side of the Patriots, while Harold was more moderate and believed somehow that matters could be settled with England.
 He had to flee the country as an expatriate Tory.
-You heard from him twice more in your life, the lsat being a small bequest when he died in England: a number of his philosophy books, with the note “May these worthy Gentlemen bring you much Consolation and a View through another Window, which I to my Sorrow was unable to do in our last Correspondence.”
+You heard from him twice more in your life, the last being a small bequest when he died in England: a number of his philosophy books, with the note “May these worthy Gentlemen bring you much Consolation and a View through another Window, which I to my Sorrow was unable to do in our last Correspondence.”

 Past lives can bring us important information about the life we’re living now, and Corbie was instrumental in bringing this type of information forward for Robert Schwartz’s subjects in both YOUR SOUL’S PLAN and YOUR SOUL’S GIFT.